 This policy sets out the whistleblowing procedures at Aldercar High School.
 It has been produced (and reviewed) by Adam Blake who is also a member of the senior leadership team and responsible for handling any cases of whistleblowing.
-He is fully aware of the contents of this policy and will escalate any instances of malpractice to the relevant awarding body/bodies.
+He is fully aware of the contents of this policy and will escalate any instances of malpractice through the head of centre to the relevant awarding body/bodies.